Tealium/win-tagger/README.md

 Windows 8 - WinRT with XAML+C# Apps
 -----------------------------------

-The library is built for use in XAML+C# applications for WinRT.
+The libraries are built for use in XAML+C# applications for Win7.1+ Phone, Win8 Phone or WinRT.
 Applications which use HTML+WinJS can integrate the Tealium tracking code directly.

 Installation
 ------------
-Download and compile the source code under "Release" configuration in Visual Studio 2012 and include the DLL output (TealiumWinRT.DLL) in your project.
+Download, open the appropriate library .sln file (ie TealiumWinRT.sln) and compile the source code under "Release" configuration in Visual Studio (VS) 2012.
+Include the Dynamically Linked Library (DLL) output (ie TealiumWinRT.DLL) in your project.
 You may also include the source code as a separate project in your solution.

+To add the Tealium DLL to your project, do the following in VS:
+1. Open your project
+2. In the Solution Explorer -> Your app -> Right-click on References -> select "Add Reference..."
+3. In the Reference Manager -> select "Solution" in the left hand column -> click "Browse" -> find the appropriate Tealium library folder -> go into the "Bin" sub-folder -> goto the "Debug" or "Release" sub-folder -> select the appropriate TealiumXXXLibrary.dll file
+4. Click "Add"

 How To Use
 ----------------------------------